“They’re real, and they’re spectacular” is an infamous line from a classic episode of Seinfeld.

 Aiming to write The Ultimate Perfect Thing is what’s keeping you blocked.

-Playing around with your rough ideas, however, will lead you to expressing The Right Things.
+Playing around with your rough content ideas, however, will lead you to expressing The Right Things.

-Here are three steps to start working with your vague ideas.
-This exercise will eventually transform a rocky writing session into a smooth one.
+Here are three steps to start working with your vague article ideas.
+This exercise will eventually transform a rocky writing session into a smooth one … so you can go back to your original state of asking, “What is writer’s block?”

-- Step #3: Your supporting points need to answer that question — other ideas can be saved for future content.
+Your supporting points need to answer the question that you craft in Step #2 — other ideas can be saved for future content.

-We can use the title of this post as an example.
+We can use the title of this post as an example of how to incorporate this exercise into our writing habits.

 - Step #3: Each section of this post should answer the question above.